Habshan–Fujairah oil pipeline: Technical description

-The pipeline is designated to supply the refinery in Fujairah as also the Fujairah export terminal.
+The pipeline is designated to supply the refinery in Fujairah and the Fujairah export terminal.

 Contractors

-The conceptual design of the pipeline was done by Tebodin Consultants & Engineers, while front-end engineering design was delivered by WorleyParsons.
-Penspen delivered detailed design and engineering, as also project and construction management assistance.
+The conceptual design of the pipeline was done by Tebodin Consultants & Engineers. front-end engineering design was delivered by WorleyParsons.
+Penspen delivered detailed design and engineering, and project and construction management assistance.
 The environmental impact assessment was carried out by URS Corporation, the topographical survey by Maps Geosystems, and the geotechnical survey by Fugro Middle East and the Arab Centre for Engineering Studies.

-ILF Consulting Engineers were appointed as Project Management Consultants and EPC was carried out by China Petroleum Engineering and Construction Corporation.
-Around 13 km offshore pipelines was installed by Van Oord Offshore.
+ILF Consulting Engineers were appointed as Project Management Consultants.
+EPC was carried out by China Petroleum Engineering and Construction Corporation.
+Around 13 km of offshore pipelines were installed by Van Oord Offshore.

 Oil tanks at the Fujairah terminal were constructed by Italy's Belleli Energy.
 The mooring system was provided by Bluewater Energy Services.
 An integrated electrical system for the pipeline was designed and supplied by ABB.
-Siemens together with 3W Networks designed and undertook the complete engineering, procurement and construction of the integrated control and safety systems and telecom scope.
+Siemens, together with 3W Networks designed and undertook the complete engineering, procurement and construction of the integrated control and safety systems and telecom scope.

 Pipes were supplied by Sumitomo, Salzgitter AG and Jindal Saw.
 The technical assurance, risk and safety, asset management, and industrial inspection were done by Germanischer Lloyd.
-After commissioning Siemens is providing maintenance services for the automation, control and telecom systems.
+After the commissioning, Siemens provides maintenance services for the automation, control and telecom systems.

+West-East Pipeline

+On 15 May 2026, the Abu Dhabi National Oil Company (ADNOC) announced a new pipeline named "West-East 1" that would run parallel to the existing one.
+The UAE was reported to have fast-tracked the project in order to export more oil from the Fujairah port, bypassing the Strait of Hormuz, that had been closed during the Iran war.
+The new pipeline would double the export capacity, and would be operational by 2027.